 Scope note: This property identifies a super-Type to which an E55 Type is related.

 It allows Types to be organised into hierarchies.
-This is the sense of "broader term generic (BTG)" as defined in ISO 2788 dime (E55) has broader term coin (E55)
+This is the sense of "broader term generic" (BTG)" as defined in ISO 2788 This property is transitive.

+dime (E55) has broader term coin (E55)

 P128 carries (is carried by)